ajayrtk/mining-remediation-authority/deployment-package/README.md

 ### Access Your Application

-Visit the CloudFront URL and log in with your admin credentials.
+Visit the Application URL and log in with your admin credentials.

 ---